HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

    <figcaption>{{ figure_link(caption="Top JavaScript libraries on desktop and mobile.") }}</figcaption>
 </figure>

-[jQuery](https://jquery.com/), the most popular JavaScript library ever created, is used in 85.03% of desktop pages and 83.46% of mobile pages.
+<a hreflang="en" href="https://jquery.com/">jQuery</a>, the most popular JavaScript library ever created, is used in 85.03% of desktop pages and 83.46% of mobile pages.
 The advent of many Browser APIs and methods, such as [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector), standardized much of the functionality provided by the library into a native form.
 Although the popularity of jQuery may seem to be declining, why is it still used in the vast majority of the web?

 There are a number of possible reasons:

-- [WordPress](https://wordpress.org/), which is used in more than 30% of sites, includes jQuery by default.
+- <a hreflang="en" href="https://wordpress.org/">WordPress</a>, which is used in more than 30% of sites, includes jQuery by default.
 - Switching from jQuery to a newer client-side library can take time depending on how large an application is, and many sites may consist of jQuery in addition to newer client-side libraries.

-Other top used JavaScript libraries include jQuery variants (jQuery migrate, jQuery UI), [Modernizr](https://modernizr.com/), [Moment.js](https://momentjs.com/), [Underscore.js](https://underscorejs.org/) and so on.
+Other top used JavaScript libraries include jQuery variants (jQuery migrate, jQuery UI), <a hreflang="en" href="https://modernizr.com/">Modernizr</a>, <a hreflang="en" href="https://momentjs.com/">Moment.js</a>, <a hreflang="en" href="https://underscorejs.org/">Underscore.js</a> and so on.

 ### Frameworks and UI libraries

 <p class="note">As mentioned in our <a href="./methodology#wappalyzer">methodology</a>, the third-party detection library used in HTTP Archive (Wappalyzer) has a number of limitations with regards to how it detects certain tools.
-There is an open issue <a href="https://github.com/AliasIO/wappalyzer/issues/2450">to improve detection of JavaScript libraries and frameworks</a>, which will have impacted the results presented here.</p>
+There is an open issue <a hreflang="en" href="https://github.com/AliasIO/wappalyzer/issues/2450">to improve detection of JavaScript libraries and frameworks</a>, which will have impacted the results presented here.</p>

 In the past number of years, the JavaScript ecosystem has seen a rise in open-source libraries and frameworks to make building **single-page applications** (SPAs) easier.
 A single-page application is characterized as a web page that loads a single HTML page and uses JavaScript to modify the page on user interaction instead of fetching new pages from the server.
 Although this remains to be the main premise of single-page applications, different server-rendering approaches can still be used to improve the experience of such sites.
 How many sites use these types of frameworks?